 Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance 1.
 Our wastewater systems do not adversely affect the receiving environment.
 All necessary resource consents are held.
 Resource consent information is held in Council's Confirm database.
 [Target: In place] Actual = 100% As far as Council is aware, all necessary consents are held.
 Compliance with consent conditions is monitored by Council's compliance department.
-Engineering services have received notices requiring additional consents, abatement notices, or enforcement orders relating to its activities during the 2013/2014 period.
+Engineering services have received no notices requiring additional consents, abatement notices, or enforcement orders relating to its activities during the 2013/2014 period.
 (2013:100%) Number of beach closures or shellfish gathering bans caused by sewer overflows - as recorded in Council's Confirm database.
 [Target: <5] Actual = 2 Beaches are not closed but signs warning of an overflow and not to collect shellfish are erected.
 (2013: 3) 2.
-Our wastewater systems reliably take our wastewater with a minimum of odours, overflows or disturbance to the public.
-Number of complaints relating to our wastewater systems - as recorded in Council's Confirm database.
+Our wastewater systems reliably take our wastewater with a minimum of odours, overflows or Number of complaints relating to our wastewater systems - as recorded in Council's Confirm database.
 [Target: <30] Actual = 21 29 complaints received, but only 21 could be linked to the Council wastewater system.
-(2013: 52) The decline in complaints from the previous year is likely to be due to the telemetry renewals and associated improvements in service for Richmond; and the lack of a major rain event as seen in April 2013.
+(2013: 52) The decline in complaints from the previous year is likely to be due to the telemetry renewals and associated improvements in service for Richmond; and the lack of a major rain event as seen in April 2013. disturbance to the public.
 Number of overflows resulting from faults in Council's wastewater systems.
 [Target: <1 per km] Actual - 42 overflows (0.11 per km) With a total of 390km, this equates to 0.11 overflows per km of sewer.
-(2013: 40 overflows 0.103/km) 3.
-Our wastewater activities are managed at a level that satisfies the community. % of customers satisfied with the wastewater service - as measured through the annual residents' survey.
+(2013: 40 overflows 0.103/km) activities are managed at a % of customers satisfied with the wastewater service - as measured through the annual residents' survey.
 [Target: 80%] Actual = 89% The Communitrak TM residents survey was undertaken in May 2014.
 89% of receivers of the service were found to be satisfied with the service they received.
-Serverage System.
-90- 80- 70- 60- 61- 60- 61- 60- 61- 60- 61- 60- 61- 60- 61- 60- 61- 60- 61- 61- 61- 61- 61- 61- 61- 61- 61- 61 30- 20- 10- 7 5 5 5 5 5 5 3 7 0 2002 2005 2009 2010 2011 2011 2012 2013 2014 Year Veryfairty satisfied Recommended Satisfaction Measure For Reporting Purposes: Total District = 67% Receivers of Service = 89% (2013: 92%) 4.
-Our % of faults responded to within Actual = 99% wastewater systems are built, operated and maintained so that failures can be managed and responded to quickly. contract timeframes e.g. Emergency = service restoration in four hours.
-Urgent = service restoration in one working day - as recorded through Council's Confirm database.
-[Target: ≥ 90%] The operations and maintenance contractor is required to meet a target of 90% of faults to be responded to and fixed within specified timeframes.
+Sewerage System $100^{90}{90}{10}{10}{10}{10}{10}{10}{10}{1$ systems are built, Em operated and resi maintained so = so that failures can wor be managed and thro storation in four hours.
+Urgent service restoration in one The operations and maintenance contractor is required to meet a target of 90% of faults to be responded to and fixed within specified timeframes.
 The figure reported here relates to completion within the final completion timeframe.
 More detailed response times are monitored through contract number 688.
-(2013:98%) -- --- ---
+(2013:98%) -- -- ---